-The VR experience was developed as part of ‘Micro-Utopia’, a Masters Thesis undertaken at The Bartlett School of Architecture, UCL in Unit 24 tutored by Penelope Haralambidou, Michael Tite and Keiichi Matsuda.
+The location-based VR experience was developed as part of ‘Micro-Utopia’, a Masters Thesis undertaken at The Bartlett School of Architecture, UCL in Unit 24 tutored by Penelope Haralambidou, Michael Tite and Keiichi Matsuda.
 Special thanks also to Robin Wilson (Thesis Supervisor), Fabian Strunden and Evert Klinkenberg.

 Articles & Interviews

 Voice of VR #805 with Kent Bye

 ‘Mogelijke Werelden in Galerie Neus’ by Jeroen Popelier

 ‘Your future remote workplace is half VR, half carefully positioned real-life objects’ by Rab Messina